eliinak/figuresDrawing/README.md

 # figuresDrawing
 OOP Project

 Desktop application that by creating geometric shapes, calculating their circumference and face, shows the principles of object-oriented programming.
+It is created in VisualStudio.

 1.When we start the project we have the opportunity to open an already created project or to create a new one.
 ![11](https://user-images.githubusercontent.com/79605705/111505319-2eab2180-8751-11eb-9a31-bbb7dc0cc222.png)